About Cholera

 Reduction in cholera deaths

-An acute intestinal infection that can kill within hours if left untreated
+Cholera is an acute diarrheal infection that can kill within hours if left untreated

-The short incubation period, from two hours to five days, explains the exponential rise in cases during outbreaks, leaving a high number of deaths in their wake.
-While most people infected with V. cholerae only show mild symptoms, some of them develop severe dehydration that can lead to septic shock and death within hours.
+The disease has a short incubation period – between two hours and five days – and can quickly escalate to large scale outbreaks if not managed in time.
+While most people infected with V. cholerae only show mild symptoms, some may develop severe dehydration that can lead to septic shock and death within hours.

-Most cases can be successfully treated with oral rehydration solution (ORS), but severe cases require intravenous fluids and antibiotics.
+Most cases can be successfully treated with oral rehydration solution (ORS), but severe cases require intravenous fluids and/or antibiotics.

 Cholera is preventable with the tools we have today, putting the goal of ending it within reach